SheffSoftwareCarpentry/InstructorTraining2015/Application.md

 If we are selected for the instructor training we will use a meeting room in the Husband Building as a venue.
 The room and AV equipment have already been booked.

-We are planing to organize three workshops at the beginning of 2016:
+We are planning to organize three workshops at the beginning of 2016:

 * Python based Software Carpentry (Subject specific)
 * Python based Software Carpentry (Open access)